Loons' Adrian Heath: 'If I had more substitutes … I would have made more changes'

 Heath sent four substitutes into the game after halftime and removed his entire attacking four front.

-Afterward, Heath fumed during his video call and threatened lineup changes — including possibly giving newly signed attacking midfielder Emanuel Reynoso his first MLS action — for Wednesday’s game at Houston.
+Afterward, he fumed during his video call and threatened lineup changes — including possibly giving newly signed attacking midfielder Emanuel Reynoso his first MLS action — for Wednesday’s game at Houston.

 “I don’t listen to what they’ve got to say,” Heath said.
 “They don’t have an opinion.
 I had enough to look at in the first half.
 This was not a conversation.
 I know what wins football games.
 You win games by competing from the very first whistle.
 You win games by winning your individual battles.
 You win games by running around. … If you do not run, you don’t fight, you don’t tackle, you can’t win a game of football.
 It’s impossible.”